Geoff1900/Geoff1900.github.io/docs/_posts/how-to-write-a-sad.md

 ---
-title: how to write a Solutions Architecture Design document
+title: How to write a Solutions Architecture Design document
 permalink: /
 show_sidebar: true
 menubar: menu